Q: What are the browser enhancements?

 Q: I already pass click ID as a parameter on my destination URLs.
 Why do I need to do anything at all?

-A: To avoid negative impact from ITP 2.0, advertisers will need to configure their program to pass the click ID on the destination URL, store the click ID and pass the click ID in the tracking pixel or transactions file to Pepperjam.
+A: To avoid negative impact from browser enhancements, advertisers need to configure their tracking to pass the click ID on the destination URL, store the click ID and pass the click ID in the tracking pixel or transactions file to Pepperjam.
 Doing so will ensure tracking works properly when no cookie is present.
-Passing click ID on the destination URL alone will not circumvent ITP 2.0
+Passing click ID on the destination URL alone will not circumvent issues caused by browser changes.

 Q: When a transaction is made, should I clear out the click IDs or let them expire on their own?